Discount Mortgages Explained

 For example, if the lender’s SVR is 5% at the start of the mortgage, the discounted rate could be 3.5%.
 Variable rates can rise or fall, so if the lender’s SVR rises to 6%, your discounted rate could be 4.5%.
 If the SVR falls to 4.5%, your discounted rate could be 3%.

-Each lender has their own SVR and they’re free to change it at any time – it doesn’t necessarily maintain a relationship to the Bank of England base rate.
+Each lender has their own SVR and is free to change it at any time – it doesn’t necessarily maintain a relationship to the Bank of England base rate.
 They can also decide how much of a discount to offer.
-So, two discount mortgages with different lenders could have completely different monthly repayment amounts.
+So, two discount mortgages with different lenders could have different monthly repayment amounts.

 How long can you get a discount for?